pwdd/pwdd.github.io/_posts/2016-11-27-the-open-closed-principle.md

 }
 ```

-Now, `Responder` depends on something abstract and less likely to change.
-And, if I need to handle another kind of URI, I just create a new class that implements `IHandler`, without having to modify `FileHandler` or `Responder`.
+Now, `Responder` depends on something abstract and less likely to change (the `IHandler` interface).
+And, if I need to handle another URI, I just create a new class that implements `IHandler`, without having to modify `FileHandler` or `Responder`.

 ## When to use OCP